ga-wdi-exercises/project4/readme.md

 * **Don’t get too caught up in too many awesome features** – simple is always better.
 Build something impressive that does one thing well.
 * **Design first.** Planning with user stories & wireframes before writing code means you won't get distracted changing your mind – you'll know what to build, and you can spend your time wisely by just building it.
 * **Don’t hesitate to write throwaway code** to solve short term problems.
-* **Read the docs for whatever technologies / frameworks / API’s you use**.
+* **Read the docs for whatever technologies / frameworks / APIs you use**.
 * **Write your code DRY** and **build your APIs RESTful**.
 * **Commit early, commit often.** Don’t be afraid to break something because you can always go back in time to a previous version.
 * **Keep user stories small and well-defined**, and remember – user stories focus on what a user needs, not what development tasks need accomplishing.
 * **Write code another developer wouldn't have to ask you about**.
 Do your naming conventions make sense?
 Would another developer be able to look at your app and understand what everything is?
-* **Make it all well-formatted.** Are you indenting, consistently?
+* **Make it all well-formatted.** Are you indenting consistently?
 Can we find the start and end of every div, curly brace, etc?
 * **Comment your code.** Will someone understand what is going on in each block or function?
-Even if it's obvious, explaining the what & why means someone else can pick it up and get it.
+Even if it's obvious, explaining the "what" and "why" means someone else can pick it up and get it.
 * **Write pseudocode before you write actual code.** Thinking through the logic of something helps.

 ---